 Research in hospitality has shown that the application of transactional leadership can result, but with less job satisfaction, less commitment to organization, low quality of service and low performance (Boerner et al., 2007).
-Transactional leadership is based on the concept of exchange between the leader and the follower - the leader provides followers with the necessary resources and rewards in exchange for motivation, productivity and effective task execution (Bass, 2008; Wang et al., 2011).
+Transactional leadership is based on the concept of exchange between the leader and the follower - the leader provides followers with the necessary resources and rewards in exchange for motivation, productivity and effective task execution (Bass, 2008; Wang et al., 2011)

 The hotel industry is highly customer-oriented and faces times of intense competition (McManus, 2013).
 The complex and changing environment of the hospitality industry presents a tremendous set of incentives, pressures and demands that have proven to be stressful, especially for frontline personnel (Kara et al., 2013).
 A key element of success for a hospitality company is the employee's motivation to reach their maximum potential, be engaged, embrace, change and make good technical decisions (Bennett, 2009).
+The hospitality industry has a unique culture and specificities when compared to the other different industries.
+It is a sector where the interaction between customers and employees is constant and continuous and plays a crucial role in service delivery (Terglav et al., 2016).
+Employee attitudes and behaviors have a major impact on the success and profitability of hospitality organizations (Úbeda-García et al., 2014).
 As noted earlier, transformational leadership distinguishes itself from the transactional one by its approaches in focus and behavior.

 Effectiveness of transformational leaders is often enhanced by their charisma and the strong relationships they establish (Humphreys & Einstein.
 2003).
 The hotel sector has registered a growing interest in transformational leadership as a key factor for the effectiveness of its activity (Brownell, 2010).
 Effectively, the most relevant leadership style in the hospitality industry in recent decades has been transformational (Bass, 2000; Bennis & Thomas, 2002; Avolio & Gardner, 2005).
-As early as the 1990s, Tracey and Hinkin (1994) had studied the results of transformational leadership in a hotel management company by exploring the measurement qualities and practical utility of two leadership assessment tools, including transforming the questionnaire's leadership scales of Multifactor Leadership (Bass & Avolio, 1990).
+As early as the 1990s, Tracey and Hinkin (1996) had studied the results of transformational leadership in a hotel management company by exploring the measurement qualities and practical utility of two leadership assessment tools, including transforming the questionnaire's leadership scales of Multifactor Leadership (Bass & Avolio, 1990).
 Gill et al. (2006) questioned hotel and restaurant employees and found that with managers who exhibit behaviors of transformational leaders, employees had less work stress.
 Other survey that examined hotel staff revealed that the values shared and inspired by leaders were among the most important factors for their motivation and satisfaction (Clark et al 2009).